 Diagnosed with Type 2 at Age 12, But I Call Myself a Diabetic Hybrid

-I was diagnosed with Type 2 diabetes at the age of 12.
+I was diagnosed with type 2 diabetes at the age of 12.
 Prior to being diagnosed, I had the typical diabetes symptoms.
 I lost a lot of weight, was always thirsty, and had to use the bathroom a lot at night.
-My mom, who was diagnosed with diabetes five years before I was born, checked my sugar one morning and it was well over 400 mg/dl.
+My mom, who was diagnosed with diabetes five years before I was born, checked my blood sugar one morning and it was well over 22.2 mmol/L400 mg/dL.
 After I was diagnosed, I was taught to use a meter and learned how to inject myself with insulin at the doctor’s office.
 I was also sent to a nutritionist to learn how to read food labels.
-Doctors always questioned whether I actually had Type 2 because of the age at which I was diagnosed.
+Doctors always questioned whether I actually had type 2 because of the age at which I was diagnosed.

 Diagnosed as a “Diabetic Hybrid”